epogrebnyak/ssg-dataset/README.md

 Static site generators are tools to create blogs, landing pages and documentation.

-This repo contains Github data (stars, forks, issues, create and last modified dates) for 30 open source static site generators (SSG).
-The repo also hosts the code used to create the dataset.
+This repo contains Github data (stars, forks, issues, create and last modified dates) for 30+ open source static site generators (SSG) and code used to create the dataset.

 ## Try live